Deflation for the off-diagonal block in symmetric saddle point systems: Approximating elliptic singular triplets from a previous CRAIG solve

 The particular strategy that we build on was presented in \cite{stathopoulos2010computing} for computing Ritz vectors from CG runs.
 The key feature of their algorithm, called \textit{eigCG}, lies in the quick convergence of the Ritz vectors to the eigenvectors, without affecting the convergence of the linear solver.
 Even if an eigensolver and a linear solver may rely on the same algorithm (in this case, the Lanczos tridiagonalization), it is used differently in each case, which typically means one has to choose which objective gets prioritized: either the linear solver or the eigensolver.
 The authors of \cite{stathopoulos2010computing} show that their method can achieve both goals quickly.
 The success of their algorithm is partly due to the use of two consecutive tridiagonal matrices built from the output of CG.
 The mechanism allows them to obtain spectral information at a rate comparable to the more expensive full and reorthogonalized Lanczos process.
 The eigenvalue problem is solved relying on the linear solver, but not influencing it.

 We follow the strategy given in \cite{stathopoulos2010computing} for computing Ritz vectors from CG runs and adapt it such that it fits our CRAIG solver and the underlying bidiagonalization process.
 The changes that we have to make stem from the fact that the generalized Golub-Kahan process works with two sets of orthogonal vectors (instead of one for CG) and the fact that we are looking for elliptic singular vectors, rather than eigenvectors.
 We give our interpretation in \Cref{alg:ESVD3}.
-Note that \Cref{alg:ESVD3} computes three SVDs per iteration, whose respective outputs we subscript by $s1$, $s2$ and $s3$ respectively.
-The matrices without subscript are the current approximations of the elliptic singular triplets that we are interested in.
-The three SVDs are inexpensive, since they operate on very small matrices.